petar-m/petar-m.github.io/wyam/input/posts/2020-02-27-deleting-large-amounts-of-data-from-ms-sql-server-database.md

 2. Move to the heap table data I want to **keep** using `INSERT...SELECT WITH (TABLOCK)`
 3. Drop the original table (metadata-only operation, fast)
 4. Rename the heap table to original one's name
-5. Create indexes, constraints, references etc.
+5. Create indexes, constraints, references, etc.

 _**TL;DR;**_ Yes, it worked and it was way faster without growing the transaction log since all operations were minimally logged.
-Replacing deletion of my around 30 problematic tables with this technique lead to deletion of everything but a mid-sized tenant data to complete in 15 minutes.
+Replacing the deletion of my around 30 problematic tables with this technique lead to deletion of everything but a mid-sized tenant data to complete in 15 minutes.
 Deletion of everything but the largest tenant (moving the most data) completed in 1 hour.

 ### Generating the SQL

-Although I was quite happy with the performance, there was another problem - scripting the heap tables, moving the data and re-creating the indexes by hand is tedious and error prone (imagine doing it for 30 tables).
+Although I was quite happy with the performance, there was another problem - scripting the heap tables, moving the data, and re-creating the indexes by hand is tedious and error-prone (imagine doing it for 30 tables).

-SQL Server Management Studio has a lot of scripting capabilities and fortunately they are available via the [SQL Management Objects](https://docs.microsoft.com/en-us/sql/relational-databases/server-management-objects-smo/sql-server-management-objects-smo-programming-guide?view=sql-server-ver15) (SMO).
+SQL Server Management Studio has a lot of scripting capabilities and fortunately, they are available via the [SQL Management Objects](https://docs.microsoft.com/en-us/sql/relational-databases/server-management-objects-smo/sql-server-management-objects-smo-programming-guide?view=sql-server-ver15) (SMO).
 It is a set of .NET Framework assemblies meaning that they can be used from PowerShell also.

 Loading the assemblies and creating `Microsoft.SqlServer.Management.Smo.Server` instance is the first step: